drhegedus/AndorUnity/Desktop/f2019-hexanome-03/README.md

 - As mentioned before, co-op players must be on the same WIFI network.

 ### Installation
 - Code can be found in the Andor > Assets > Scripts directory.
-A build has also been included under Andor.app
 - Download Unity found here: https://unity3d.com/get-unity/download/archive?_ga=2.36252515.216914461.1588525593-2119857797.1580925567
   Make sure to download the Unity 2019.3.9 on released Apr 8, 2020.